 JSTOR is a digital library of academic journals, books, and primary sources.
 Our subscribed content includes the Sustainability, Life Sciences, Arts & Sciences I-VII, and Ireland collections and more than 70,000 DRM-free ebooks from academic publishers.

 Expiration Note: This access contains some newly available content due to the COVID-19 pandemic.
-Access to the additional content will end on 12/31/2020 for e-journals and 06/30/2021 for e-books.
+Access to the additional content will end on 06/30/2021.

 Project MUSE is a provider of digital humanities and social science content for the scholarly community.
 MUSE is a trusted source of complete, full-text versions of scholarly journals from many of the world's leading university presses and scholarly societies in literary theory, classics, history and cultural studies, philosophy, film, theater and performing arts, political science, and mathematics.

 Locate and access peer-reviewed journal articles and other scholarly sources.
 For access to FindIt off campus or on wireless devices add the University of Minnesota Duluth to your Library Links in the Google Scholar settings.